Is this high-quality heating oil?

 Can I use my debit card for payment?

 Yes!
-Oil Club will be glad to accept debit cards however, in some recent cases, we have seen banks “hold” your pre-authorization.
-This practice resulted in a double charge to our customer’s account for as long as 3 days.
+The Oil Club gladly accepts debit cards; however, we have seen banks “hold” your pre-authorization.
 While we enjoy the convenience of debit cards, we want to alert you to this practice with some banks.
-Please check with your bank.
+Please check with your bank to determine how long authorizations are held.

 Yes!
 When you place an order your information is stored in an encrypted format for your safety and security.